"The Rescuers Down Under" - The Unfortunate, Actual Disney Sequel That Was Hampered By Not Being Pulled Up From It's Ground

 Trivia

-Among the 1990's canon, The Rescuers Down Under is a departure.
-For being a straight foward action-adventure movie (and therefore non-musical).
-And not relying too much on the components that the rest of the Disney Renaissance would blatantly recycle.
+would blatantly recycle.
 The epic scope was a conscious choice, inspired from live actions filmmakers as Alfred Hitchock, Orson Welles and David Lean (apparently Gabriel was urged to reduce his enthusiasm by Premiere Magazine when he described it's epic scale in their Fall 90's edition of Premiere Magazine).
 And also inspired by the multilevel effects from Bambi.
 As the usual production schedule of animation, Down Under had a four year-production (the muted colors were a conscious choice, for it's setting.
 The characters were put some texture to them by tone mats and shadows.
 For blending them with the backgrounds).

-Since Down Under has been semi-ignored, it would be easy to assume that it was the very first non-musical film from the Disney.
+Since Down Under has been semi-ignored, it would be easy to assumethat it was the very first non-musical film from the Disney.
 But it wasn't (The Black Cauldron was).
-But at least Down Under was the only one among the 90`s (while the domestic release didn't have an end credit single, the French version had one)
+But at least Down Under was the only one among the 90`s (while the domestic release didn't have an end credit single, the French version had one).

 The score was conducted by Bruce Broughton, who was chosen for his work in Silverado.
 It's rumored that Broughton turned down the already scheduled Home Alone to Down Under.
 He recorded three or four cues before scoring session, while also scoring for another animated property at the time; Tiny Toons Adventures.
 Broughton would later on score for the Rhapsody in Blue sequence in Fantasia 2000.
-The non-musical choice was made before Broughton came alon).
-He would also score for another Disney property, the 1993 remake of Homeward Bound; The Incredible Journey.
-Katzenberg wanted the score to have an ethnic Australian feel, while instruments from other continents were used.
+The non-musical choice was

-have lifted my hair :)
+Without them, I couldn't have lifted my hair :)

-Schumaker (who claims in The Art of Mulan book that he practically invented those research trips).
+It's funny to think that the following animal movie, The Lion King, would actually be a musical.
+And being hugely successful, but also being the second animal movie in that era.
+Yet at least three following films after Down Under would rely on outdoors settings; Pocahontas (who Mike Gabriel also directed.
+While he initially turned down Down Under, since he didn't found it appealing and disliked doing a sequel, according to Animation Magazine) and Tarzan.
+The Disney crew went to Australia for research, suggested by Thomas Schumaker (who claims in The Art of Mulan book that he practically invented those research trips).
 Yet the crew still used the San Diego Zoo of California and Peregrine Fund in Boise, Idaho for research.
 And the mice the Florida team used for reference became the studio's pet mouses.
 1. million drawings was made on this picture and Joe Ranft, who would later on become a Pixar storyboard guy, was one of the storyguys.

 Comparisons to It`s Renaissance Counterparts and It`s Predecessor

-Nice try to hide it,
+Nice try to hide it, I wasn't born yesterday :)

 The genre made The Rescuers Down Under probably even more invigorating than it's 90's counterparts.
 But perhaps it could've blended with the features released in the 80`s, since they were mostly animal-movies.
 It would be easy to compare Down Under to other non-Disney properties at the time (The Land Before Time, An American Tail), but we'll leave it at that.
 Down Under lives up to it's genre, but actually gives plenty of room for comedy as well.
 Mostly slapstick and situational comedy.
 Mostly by Joanna, McLeach's pet lizard and Orville`s replacer, Wilbur.

 And sure guys, it's inevitable to compare Down Under to it's predecessor (preceded 13 years earlier).
 But Down Under is indeed a departure from it.
-Whereas the original The Rescuers was somber and gloomier both visually and in tone, the sequel is more breezier, sweeping and fun.
+Whereas the original The Rescuers was somber and gloomier both visuallyand in tone, the sequel is more breezier, sweeping and fun.
 It's remarkable that few of the characters from the original movie returned to the sequel.
 With the exception of our titular love and the Chairmouse from Rescue Aid Society (funny enough, one of the random mice among the crew is named Esmeralda, haha).

-pillows.
-But I was forced to try
+Of course I know they're not pillows.
+But I was forced to try them ;)

 Orville is replaced by John Candy's Wilbur, since Orville's voice actor, Jim Jordan, died in 1988 (twhile a unsuccessful mimic of Orville was made).
 Roy Disney suggested Wilbur, since he and Orville were named after the Wright brothers (whil Steve Martin, Art Carney and Dan Aykroyd were considered for the part).
 Of course the gender roles of the villain and the child have been switched (duuh), though we could assume that it wasn't a coincidental choice, though.
 To balance the differences between the two films more.